 His tool was a giant bunsen burner which he used to separate the bauble from the stick.
 Thank goodness, we weren’t allowed to try out this dangerous looking final stage.

-Then David popped each of our baubles into a large oven ‘to bake’ or cool off, I’m not sure which, with the promise that they’d be ready in three days time.
+Then David popped each of our baubles into a large oven ‘to bake’ or cool off with the promise that they’d be ready in three days time.

 It was time to take our goggles off and explore the rest of the Sunderland Glass Centre.
-After all that hot work, our first port of call was the cafe for lunch.
+After all that hot work, our first port of call was the cafe for lunch… and a large, cold beer!

-It’s been a while since I visited the centre and since its refurbishment the cafe is looking splendid with its riverfront views and spectacular glass interior.
+It’s been a while since I visited the centre and, since its refurbishment, the cafe is looking impressive with its riverfront views and spectacular glass interior.

 There’s a great panoramic view down the River Wear, once home to shipbuilding, glass making and heavy industry.
 That of course is now history – a victim of the Thatcher years.